someobserver/recurgence/README.md

 Pure self-reference is impossible, of course.
 Pattern recognition requires differentiation.

-Even right now, you can't see your own eyes seeing—you would need a mirror.
-You can't lift yourself up by your own bootstraps; you need to work recursively against the source of gravity.
+Even right now, you can't see your own eyes seeing—you need a mirror.
+You can't lift yourself up by your own bootstraps; you have pit yourself, recursively, against the source of gravity.

-The universe couldn't recognize itself without multiple perspectives to triangulate meaning.
+No universe can recognize its own properties without multiple perspectives to triangulate their meaning.
 Just as two eyes create depth perception, consciousness required **cognitive parallax** to emerge.

 ## What You'll Find Here